 Judith Lewis Herman

-Judith Lewis Herman is Associate Clinical Professor of Psychiatry at Harvard Medical School and Training Director of the Victims of Violence Program at The Cambridge Hospital.
+Judith Lewis Herman, now retired, was Associate Clinical Professor of Psychiatry at Harvard Medical School and Training Director of the Victims of Violence Program at The Cambridge Health Alliance.

 Table of Contents Brief Excerpts Where to Find or Order